apollographql/apollo-kotlin/docs/source/get-started.md

 You can use the generated classes to make requests to your GraphQL API. `ApolloClient` can take as input any *Query* or *Mutation* that you have generated using Apollo.

-First, you would create an instance of your desired query or mutation by using the associated `builder()` method.
-This Builder class was generated for you as part of the Apollo code gen process.
+First, you would create an instance of your desired query or mutation class.
+This class was generated for you as part of the Apollo code gen process.
+You can either use the associated `builder()` method or create the class directly via its constructor.

 ```java
 FeedQuery feedQuery = FeedQuery.builder()